amory-peng/neatnovels/README.md

 Add additional search refinement (currently only though title and author).

 ### User Profiles
-Allow users to upload photos and share bookshelves with other users.
+Allow users to upload a profile picture and share bookshelves with other users.

 [heroku-link]: http//neatnovels.herokuapp.com